Insights

 Recommendations

-Building on the Index findings and key insights, the following actions can guide the establishment of more robust, equitable information and civic health ecosystems:
+Building on what we have learned from these early adopters, we propose the following actions to guide the establishment of more robust, equitable information and civic health ecosystems.

 Funders